Tyrcnex/23-24-notes/course-notes/chemistry/notes/test 3 study guide/Study Guide.md

 ## Gas Laws
 Gases in a container have a few variables you need to consider.
 These variables are **pressure, volume, temperature, and amount of gas**.
 Knowing these, there are a few laws you need to know.

-Let the pressure, volume, temperature, and amount of the first gas be

 ### Boyle's Law
-If the temperature and amount of gas are constant, then t
+If the temperature and amount of gas are constant, then we know that the pressures and volumes of two gases are **inversely proportional.** This means that, if the pressure and volume of the first gas are $P_1$ and $V_1$, and the pressure and volume of the second gas are $P_2$ and $V_2$,